rtoal/ple/docs/reinforcement/js.md

 1. What are safe integers in JavaScript?

+1. If `x` has the value `NaN`, what is the value of the expression `x === NaN`?
+Why?
+What is the correct way to determine if an expression has the value `NaN`?

 1. How can you tell whether string `s` is a substring of string `t`?

 1. What two things can you do with backtick-delimited strings you can’t do with strings delimited with apostrophes or quotation marks?

+1. Why does `"🤣".length` have the value 2?

 1. Give an example that shows the `==` operator is not transitive.

 1. Why is `2 && 3` equal to 3, but `2 & 3` equal to 2?

 1. Name all the falsy values in JavaScript.

+1. How do you determing the type of an expression at runtime?

 1. When should you use `let` and when should you use `const`?